CodingZeal/nextjs-example-confirm-server-action/post.md

 const [formState, formAction] = useFormState(deleteSomethingWithResponse, {});
 ```

 The `formAction` function is used as the form's action attribute instead of using the server action directly.
-The `formState` object contains the response from the server, we are going to use the `status` to close the dialog and `newId` to update the UI.
+The `formState` object contains the response from the server.
+We then use the `status` in that object to close the dialog, and `newId` to update the UI.

 Both of these actions will take place inside a `useEffect` when the form submission is complete.
 The `useEffect` will run when the `status` or `newId` change which will happen when the form submission is complete.